-The PM3000 is a 4- or 6-place (depending on model), panel-mounted intercom with multiple volume and VOX (voice activated squelch) circuits using unified volume and squelch controls for the pilot, copilot and passengers.
+The PM3000 is a 4- or 6-place (depending on model), panel-mounted intercom with multiple volume and VOX (voice activated squelch) circuits using unified volume and squelch controls for the pilot, and copilot.
+Passengers volume is adjusted at the headset, after setting master volume service adjustments on the side of the unit.

-With few controls for the pilot to use, the operation of the PM3000 is very straightforward.
+With few controls for the pilot to use, the operation of the PM3000 is straightforward.
 Yet the unit outperforms its much more complicated competition.
-Although there is only one volume control knob, when an adjustment is made to the volume control, all output amplifiers are being changed simultaneously.
+Although there is only one volume control knob, when an adjustment is made to the volume control, the crew output amplifiers are all changed simultaneously.
 Likewise, when the squelch control knob is adjusted, several VOX circuits are being changed at the same time.
 Since the system is designed to use modern stereo headsets, it is not necessary to balance the volume and squelch controls at the intercom.